 It is one of the most referred to statistics in the game of darts.
 It gives a good indication of good a dart thrower when compared to others even if they don’t play against each other.
 Here is how you work out dart averages.

 Averages are usually a sum of a number of games not just one but the same principle applies: you divide the total amount scored by the number of darts thrown.
-Generally speaking a dart thrower with a higher average is likely to win more games but this is not always the case because who ever throws first has an advantage and also a player may play a very bad game followed but several good ones.
+Generally speaking a dart thrower with a higher average is likely to win more games but this is not always the case because whoever throws first has an advantage and also a player may play a very bad game followed by several good ones.

-There are a number ways you can use darts to help your maths and in turn this helps your darts.
-Being confident about your maths will give you a edge over players that struggle with arithmetic.
+There are a number ways you can use darts to help your maths and in turn, this helps your darts.
+Being confident about your maths will give you an edge over players that struggle with arithmetic.

 Here are a few questions you can test yourself on but please don’t email your answers or ask for the answers as I am not your maths teacher!